CHURCH OF ENGLAND

 THE SCALE OF THE ABUSE

 In 2016, the Church of England was dealing with 3,300 complaints of sexual abuse.
-This is the latest figure available, and was revealed in February 2018 by the Rt Rev Peter Hancock, Bishop of Bath and Wells, the Church’s lead bishop on safeguarding issues.
-(He was responding to a written question from a lay member of the Church’s governing body).
+This is the latest figure available, and was revealed to the general synod in February 2018 by the Rt Rev Peter Hancock, Bishop of Bath and Wells, the Church’s lead bishop on safeguarding issues, who was responding to a written question from a lay member of the Church’s governing body.
 He said most of the “concerns or allegations” related to children, young people and vulnerable adults within church communities.

 The Church was also criticised for its handling of the case of Robert Waddington, a former Dean of Manchester.
 He died in 2007.
-Six years later it emerged that during his lifetime, allegations had been made that he had sexually abused young boys in Australia, where he had once lived, and in Manchester.
-This had resulted in his right to officiate at services being removed by the then Archbishop of York, David Hope.
+Six years later it emerged that during his lifetime, allegations had been made that he had sexually abused boys in Australia, where he had once lived, and in Manchester.
+This had resulted in his right to officiate at services being removed by David Hope, then Archbishop of York.
 But he was not reported to the police.
 In a report commissioned by the Church, Sally Cahill QC spoke of a systemic failure in the Church’s procedures.
-In response, the present Archbishop of York, Dr John Sentamu, said he was “deeply ashamed that the Church was not vigilant enough”.
-Following publication of the report, David Hope retired from his position as an honorary bishop in the Diocese of West Yorkshire and The Dales.
+In response, Dr John Sentamu, the present Archbishop of York, said he was “deeply ashamed that the Church was not vigilant enough”.
+After publication of the report, Hope retired from his position as an honorary bishop in the Diocese of West Yorkshire and The Dales.

-In March 2018, the Independent Inquiry on Child Sex Abuse, led by Prof Alexis Jay, was told the Church’s spending on safeguarding had increased from £1.6m in 2011 to £5.1m last year.
-In his evidence to the enquiry, the Archbishop of Canterbury, Justin Welby, said the Church was in the process of training about 30,000 parish safeguarding officers.
+In March 2018, the Independent Inquiry into Child Sex Abuse, led by Professor Alexis Jay, was told that the Church’s spending on safeguarding had increased from £1.6m in 2011 to £5.1m last year.
+In his evidence to the inquiry, the Archbishop of Canterbury, Justin Welby, said the Church was in the process of training about 30,000 parish safeguarding officers.

 THE UNTOLD STORY?

 In November 2017, a group called Minister and Clergy Sexual Abuse Survivors said their research suggested that adult women were three times more likely than children to be sexually assaulted by male clergy.
-They claimed they were receiving up to eight enquiries a week relating to the sexual abuse or harassment of women
+They claimed they were receiving up to eight inquiries a week relating to the sexual abuse or harassment of women.

 THE CHURCH IN WALES